uvaai/pdp/exam/practice/oefen_pdp.md

 Write a function `find_short_words(text, max_length)` that accepts a string and an integer as input: `text` and `max_length`.
 The function should find all words in `text` that are at most as long as `max_length`, and return them as a list.
 Assume that the text has no punctuation and that all words are separated by spaces.

-    example_text = "The story so far in the beginning the universe was created " \
-                   "This has made a lot of people very angry and been widely " \
-                   "regarded as a bad move"
-    short_words = find_short_words(example_text, 3)
+    example_text = "The story so far in the beginning the universe was created This has made a lot of people very angry and been widely regarded as a bad move" short_words = find_short_words(example_text, 3)
     print(short_words)